Suzzat9/space/README.md

 - Asteroids orbiting earth in the week Dec 1 - 8th (you will have to scroll down to see this if you already clicked on Natural events)
     - click on each asteroid to view information on its size

+## Pending fixes

+Clicking on just Asteroids, results in info being received with a lag.